The64thGamer/cheeseepedia/content/wiki/spp-concept-unification-premiere.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
-The ***SPP Concept Unification Premiere Show* was an exclusive showtape used to premiere all new 3-Stage shows, which made its first debut on June 21, 1990, and lasted across stores until 1993.**
+The ***SPP Concept Unification Premiere Show* was an exclusive showtape for 3-Stage shows after undergoing Concept Unification used to introduce Munch’s Make Believe Band, which made its first debut on June 21, 1990, and lasted across stores until 1993.**

 ## Concept Unification